ebi-pf-team/interproscan6/README.md

 Explanation of parameters:

-* `-r 6.0.0-alpha`: Specify the version of the InterProScan workflow to use, in this case version `6.0.0-alpha`.
+* `-r 6.0.0-alpha`: Specify the version of InterProScan to use, in this case version `6.0.0-alpha`.
 For consistent and reproducible results, we strongly recommend always specifying a version.
 * `-profile test,docker`:
   * `test`: Run InterProScan with a small example FASTA file included in the workflow.
   * `docker`: Execute tasks in Docker containers.